Cleaning solar panels

 How often should you clean solar panels?

-How much does it cost to clean solar panels?
+How much does it cost to hire a solar panel cleaner?

 You can expect it to cost a few hundred dollars to have a solar panel cleaner come and clean your panels.
-These costs however, may differ significantly depending on how many panels you have, how easy it is to get onto your roof and the call out fees for tradespeople.
-You may be able to get a quote from a cleaner before booking a service, but if you don’t know where to start, get in touch with your solar installer and see if they offer a cleaning service.
+These costs, however, may differ significantly depending on how many panels you have, how easy it is to get onto your roof and the call-out fees that apply.

 Is it worth cleaning solar panels?

-If you’re really looking to cut your energy costs, check out our ratings for solar providers to see what other options are out there, or our guide on energy savings tips to see what else you can do around the house before jumping on the roof and cleaning your solar panels.
+If you’re looking to cut your energy costs, check out our ratings for solar providers to see what other options are out there, or our guide on energy savings tips to see what else you can do around the house before jumping on the roof and cleaning your solar panels.

 Best-Rated Solar Installers

-Kelseigh Wrigley
+Original reporting by Kelseigh Wrigley

 Share this article